-CSA is an acronym for Community Supported Agriculture, which is a relatively new direct marketing model for farms that supply weekly boxes of locally grown, farm fresh, organically grown produce to area consumers, who become shareholders for the season.
+CSA is an acronym for Community Supported Agriculture, which is a direct marketing model for farms that supply weekly boxes of locally grown, farm fresh, organically grown produce to area consumers, who become shareholders for the season.
 Shepherd’s Valley is one of the oldest CSA farms in Kansas, with one of the longest growing seasons offered in the state.
-We offer more variety of food from week to week than most farms in the Midwest.
+We offer more variety of food from week to week and a longer season than most farms in the Midwest.

 Share contents differ from week to week depending on what is being harvested.
-The Spring CSA share is smaller in volume and variety than the other two seasonal shares, because the growing season is only beginning.
-Summer and fall CSA shares come in both regular and large (family size) share options.
+The Spring CSA share is smaller in volume and variety than the other seasonal shares, because the growing season is only beginning.
+Summer and fall CSA shares are available in both regular and large (family size) share options.
 Regular shares are designed for 1-2 adults.
 Large shares are designed for small families.
 Large shares generally contain about 30-35% more volume than regular shares.
-Weekly shares are packed in half-bushel wax boxes.
+Weekly shares are packed in half-bushel food-grade waxed boxes.
 Shareholders bring a bag, box, tote, or other container to the designated pickup location every week to take their shares home; leaving the share boxes to be returned back to the farm.

 Shareholders receive a weekly e-mail from Shepherd’s Valley, detailing exactly what to expect in that week’s CSA share, and projecting what will be available in coming weeks.
 We notify shareholders of special offers, surpluses, and upcoming events, as well as providing recipes and useful hints on how to prepare and cook various food items in the shares.

 Each shareholder group generally has an area coordinator who works with both the shareholders and Shepherd’s Valley farm to make deliveries work smoothly and efficiently.
-When you purchase a CSA share, the area coordinator’s contact information along with specific delivery details are e-mailed to you.
+When you purchase a CSA share, the area coordinator’s contact information along with specific delivery details are provided.

-The Emporia area shareholder group utilizes a “take turns” approach to CSA share deliveries wherein each shareholder commits to drive to the farm (15 miles from town) at least once per CSA season to pick up and deliver all share boxes to a local drop-off point in Emporia.
+The Emporia area shareholder group utilizes a “take turns” approach to CSA deliveries wherein each shareholder commits to drive to the farm (15 miles from Emporia) at least once per CSA season to pickup and deliver all share boxes to the local drop-off point in Emporia.

-Winter Greens: During November and early December, we usually have a few cold hardy greens on an “as we have it” basis, limited to local area residents only (Emporia, Chase county, Americus, and Council Grove areas).
-Food items are individually priced at that time.
-We do NOT utilize a weekly CSA share program during the winter.
+Winter Greens: During November into mid-December, we plan to have shares available, weather permitting, limited to local area residents only (Emporia, Strong City, Americus, and Council Grove areas).
 We will contact our customers if and when these items are available.

 IMPORTANT NOTES: Remember, you do NOT have to be a CSA shareholder to purchase produce or farm products from Shepherd’s Valley.
 However, shareholders do get first opportunity, and often purchase any surpluses available.
 Products generally available for purchase year round to all our customers (shareholders and non-shareholders) include the following: